What does it mean to have legal status in Canada?

 - How do I apply for a study permit?

-- I want to change my school or program of study.
+- I want to change my school or study program.
 How can I change my study permit?